MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/index.md

 #### character

-The `character' is a sub-entity of `title_player_account` and is a direct mirror of [Characters in the Classic APIs](xref:titleid.playfabapi.com.client.characters.getalluserscharacters).
+The `character` is a sub-entity of `title_player_account` and is a direct mirror of [Characters in the Classic APIs](xref:titleid.playfabapi.com.client.characters.getalluserscharacters).

 Set the `ID` field to any `characterId` from `result.Characters[i].CharacterId`.